Personality Theories: From Freud to the Big Five

 Key humanist theorists include Carl Rogers and Abraham Maslow.
 Rogers emphasised the importance of self-awareness, self-acceptance, and empathy in the development of one's personality.
 He believed that individuals have an innate capacity for growth and self-improvement, but that this growth can be hindered by conditions of worth imposed by society.
 Maslow, on the other hand, developed the concept of the hierarchy of needs, which identifies a series of innate needs that must be met in order for individuals to reach their full potential.

-Behavioral theories propose that personality is shaped through learning processes like conditioning and observation of others.
+Behavioural theories propose that personality is shaped through learning processes like conditioning and observation of others.
 Bandura's social learning theoryemphasises that children develop personality traits by watching and imitating role models.
-Teachers can apply this by modeling desired behaviours and creating environments that reinforce positive personality characteristics.
+Teachers can apply this by modelling desired behaviours and creating environments that reinforce positive personality characteristics.

 One prominent figure in this field is Albert Bandura, who developed the social learning theory.
 Bandura proposed that learning is not only a result of direct reinforcement or punishment, but also occurs through observation and imitation of others.
 He argued that individuals learn from the consequences that they observe happening to others, known as vicarious reinforcement or punishment.